Avalander/blog-posts/error-handling-with-either.md

 ### Conditional

 We might want to check if a value fulfills a certain condition and return an error if it doesn't.
 We can define a factory that will take a predicate (i.e., a function that checks a condition on the value an returns either `true` or `false`) and a value, and return a `Right` if the condition holds true for the given value and a `Left` otherwise.
-We can even go fancy and allow to pass an extra argument with an error value (usually a message explaining why the value wasn't accepted) if the value doesn't fulfill the condition.
+We can get a bit fancier and allow an extra argument with an error value (usually a message explaining why the value wasn't accepted) if the value doesn't fulfill the condition.

 ```javascript
 const condition = (pred, value, reason) =>